 Kogenta and Kuekuatsu greeted their father as well, and then returned to eating to their hearts content.
 The Mother continued to glare at him, with a look that demanded an explanation for his tardiness.
 While reaching for his pouch to untie it, the father motioned toward his mate.

-"I'm sorry for being late Keiko, but it seems I had to wait in line, before collecting my reward from the Tora'Cai butcher shop."
+"I'm sorry for being late Merida, but it seems I had to wait in line, before collecting my reward from the Tora'Cai butcher shop."
 He handed her the pouch, which jingled the moment it landed in her hand.

-"Well if that's the case, then it's alright" She sighed, before her lips curled into a smile.
-"But next time, how about you try wearing some clothes, before you enter a populated area," Keiko grabbed some skewered venison from the fire, and offered it to her mate.
+"Well if that's the case, then it's alright" She sighed, before her lips curved into a smile.
+"But next time, how about you try wearing some clothes, before you enter a populated area," Merida grabbed some skewered venison from the fire, and offered it to her mate.

 "I'm wearing a belt, aren't I?"
 He accepted the offering.

 "You know what I mean."

 "Yes, I do."
 He agreed.
 "But still, I see no reason why we should assimilate with their society.
-The natives here do not fear or despise us, like the others have."
+Even though the natives here do not seem to fear or despise us, like the others have."
 He then buried his fangs into the skewered venison.
 "We should feel free to live like we always have."
 He said while chewing.

-The three young wolves sensed an argument about to rear its ugly head when their parents withdrew to speak privately, but they did not pay it much attention, because naturally, their parents were bound to have an argument every once and a while, and then make up for it later.
+The three young wolves sensed an argument about to rear its ugly head when their parents withdrew to speak privately, but they did not pay it too much attention.
+Because they have grown accustomed to their parents getting into an argument every once and a while, and then make up for it later.
 However, they still felt a level of concern.

 "I know…" His voice rumbled.
-"We are but a mere handful of wolves with a small range of territory in this country.
+"We are but a mere handful of wolves with a small range of territory in this new country.
 Nonetheless, we are still wolves.
 The least we could do is to show some pride in the culture we left behind."

-"Our pride hasn't gone anywhere, Axel" Keiko said.
+"Our pride hasn't gone anywhere Axel," Merida said.
 "There is nothing disgraceful about adapting to a new way of life."